Can you also produce ring spun yarns from Recover™ fiber?

-No it doesn’t.
+No, it doesn’t.
 The latest Recover™ recycling technology can automatically remove these contaminating elements.

 Can Recover™ recycle blends?

-Some of these considerations might be:
+Some of these considerations might include:

 - The % of polyester in the recyclable materials.